Near-Optimality for Single-Source Personalized PageRank

-\begin{definition}[Graph with edge and node indices] Following the notation in~\cite{goldreich1998property}, we define a graph with edge and node indices as a graph \(G = (V, E)\) together with the following labeling: \begin{itemize} \item Node labels.
+\begin{definition}[Graph with edge and node indices] Following the notation in~\cite{goldreich1998property}, we refer to a graph $G = (V, E)$ with edge and node indices with the following labels: \begin{enumerate*}[label=(\roman*).] \item Node labels.
 Each node \(v \in V\) is assigned a unique label from the set \(\{1, \ldots, |V|\}\); \item Edge labels.
-For each node \(v \in V\), its in-edges and out-edges are distinctly labeled with integers from \(\{1, 2, \ldots, d_{\mathrm{in}}(v)\}\) and \(\{1, 2, \ldots, d_{\mathrm{out}}(v)\}\), respectively. \end{itemize} \end{definition}
+For each node \(v \in V\), its in-edges and out-edges are labeled with integers of \(\{1, 2, \ldots, d_{\mathrm{in}}(v)\}\) and \(\{1, 2, \ldots, d_{\mathrm{out}}(v)\}\). \end{enumerate*} \end{definition}